 Those are a few strategies that Mike and Brit have deployed to avoid going over their $575 food budget every month.
 Because they shop at the same supermarket every week, they’re familiar with its deals and sales — and try to take advantage of them when they come around.
 They’ll also use coupons whenever possible to save even more.
 Additionally, they don’t eat out often.

 “Some things are going up in price, but other things may be going down.
 We try to look for the things that are going down rather than buying things that are going up,” says Mike.
 “And we are also very intentional about how much we spend.”

 If you’re in need of government assistance, food stamp benefits recently increased to $36 for the average recipient per month, according to the U.S. Department of Agriculture.
 That means a family of four could see nearly $150 more in monthly benefits.
 To apply or check your eligibility, connect with your state office or website.

 Gasoline, Heating, Energy, and Other Utilities

-Because prices are surging worldwide for heating oil, natural gas, and other fuels, anticipate higher gasoline prices and bills for heating this winter.
+Because prices are surging worldwide for heating oil, natural gas, and other fuels, anticipate higher gasoline prices and bills.
 Households should expect to see their heating bills jump as much as 54% compared to last winter, according to a report from the Federal Energy Regulatory Commission.

 “I received an email from our natural gas supplier, telling us we should be prepared for our prices to go up and what we should expect the increase to be,” says Sprung.